rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ## 6. Cloud-hosted VM Routes Configuration for Host Gateway Mode

-If using [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) backend of Flannel, all containers on the same node belong to a private subnet, and traffic routes from a subnet on one node to a subnet on another node through the host network.
+If you are using the [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) backend of Flannel, all containers on the same node belong to a private subnet, and traffic routes from a subnet on one node to a subnet on another node through the host network.

 - When worker nodes are provisioned on AWS, virtualization clusters, or bare metal servers, make sure they belong to the same layer 2 subnet.
 If the nodes don't belong to the same layer 2 subnet, `host-gw` networking will not work.